-Re-credentialing is a requirement for continued participation in Prime's Networks.
+Re-credentialing is a requirement for continued participation.
 Failure to complete the re-credentialing application or supply all documentation requested by Prime during re-credentialing may result in termination from participation in any or all Networks administered by Prime or the Pharmacy Participation Agreement.